slerches/single-entry/README.md

-## A simple accounting single entry form
+## A simple accounting single entry form in React

 For business transactions that are low in volume and uncomplicated.